voxel51/fiftyone-teams-app-deploy/docker/README.md

 ## Upgrading From Previous Versions

-Voxel51 assumes you are using the published docker compose files to deploy your FiftyOne Teams environment.
-If you are using custom deployment mechanisms, carefully review the changes in the [Docker Compose Files](https://github.com/voxel51/fiftyone-teams-app-deploy/tree/main/docker) and update your deployment accordingly.
+Voxel51 assumes you use the published Docker compose files to deploy your FiftyOne Teams environment.
+If you use custom deployment mechanisms, carefully review the changes in the [Docker Compose Files](https://github.com/voxel51/fiftyone-teams-app-deploy/tree/main/docker) and update your deployment accordingly.

 ### From Early Adopter Versions (Versions less than 1.0)

 Please contact your Voxel51 Customer Success team member to coordinate this upgrade.
 You will need to either create a new Identity Provider (IdP) or modify your existing configuration to migrate to a new Auth0 Tenant.

 ### From Before FiftyOne Teams Version 1.1.0

 > **NOTE**: Upgrading from versions of FiftyOne Teams prior to v1.1.0
-> requires upgrading the database and will interrupt all SDK
+> requires upgrading the database and will interrupt all SDK connections.
-> connections.
-You should coordinate this upgrade carefully with your
+> You should coordinate this upgrade carefully with your end-users.
-> end-users.

 ---

-> **NOTE**: FiftyOne Teams v1.6 introduces the Central Authentication
+> **NOTE**: FiftyOne Teams v1.6 introduces the Central Authentication Service (CAS).
-> Service (CAS).
-CAS requires additional configurations and consumes
+> CAS requires additional configurations and consumes additional resources.
-> additional resources.
-Please review the upgrade instructions, the
+> Please review the upgrade instructions, the
 > [Central Authentication Service](#central-authentication-service)
 > documentation and the
 > [Pluggable Authentication](https://docs.voxel51.com/teams/pluggable_auth.html)